 The Khalifa Institute sits at the interface between discovery genomics, clinical testing and biomarker-driven clinical trials.
 We achieve our work through the integration of four key components:

-- Technology and Target Development: We ensure that the technologies needed to best identify and understand the genetic alterations driving tumorigenesis, treatment response and resistance, and pronosis are available to clinicians and patients at MD Anderson.
+- Technology and Target Development: We ensure that the technologies needed to best identify and understand the genetic alterations driving tumorigenesis, treatment response and resistance, and prognosis are available to clinicians and patients at MD Anderson.

 - Biomarker-Driven Clinical Trials and Decision Support: Through the All CLIA Data, Clearinghouse and Unusual Responders protocols and the Kleberg Center for Molecular Markers, the Khalifa Institute supports the capacity for clinicians to have access to and interpret genomic data from CLIA-approved molecular testing and research sequencing for use in identifying patients forappropriate biomarker-driven and biomarker-enriched trials.

-- Communication and Education: Strategic communicatoin and training through the Khalifa Fellows and Scholars program, our support of specific conferences and workshops, and our Decision Support team aim to ensure the MD Anderson community as well as the more general cancer care community has access to appropriate resources and tools they need to understand how to integrate genomic information into patient care.
+- Communication and Education: Strategic communication and training through the Khalifa Fellows and Scholars program, our support of specific conferences and workshops, and our Decision Support team aim to ensure the MD Anderson community as well as the more general cancer care community has access to appropriate resources and tools they need to understand how to integrate genomic information into patient care.